How a vegan diet can affect your intelligence

 A vegan diet is a “pure” plant diet containing no animal products.
 Vegans do not eat meat, fish, poultry, or any other products obtained from animals.
 The word is also often used to refer to lifestyle.

-A higher IQ has been directly correlated with a higher B12 level in the blood
+A higher IQ has been directly correlated with a higher B12 level in the blood.

 It’s widely known that their parents largely influence a person’s intelligence, but a new study shows that it may also be linked to one’s diet.
 Researchers at the prestigious Massachusetts Institute of Technology (MIT) discovered that the amount of B12 in a person’s blood had been directly correlated with their IQ.

 Most people know that being deficient in vitamins and minerals is terrible for the body, but most people aren’t aware that this also applies to blood levels of B12.
-A new study has found that the higher a person’s B12 levels are, the smarter they are.
-The study used participants from around the world, and as it turns out, the average person’s blood level of B12 is the same as it was in the early 20th century—and the higher a person’s blood level of B12, the higher their IQ.
+A new study has found that the higher a person’s B12 levels are, the brighter they are.
+The study used participants from around the world, and as it turns out, the average person’s blood level of B12 is the same as in the early 20th century—and the higher a person’s blood level of B12, the higher their IQ.

-According to a team that included researchers at the Friedman School of Nutrition Science and Policy at Tufts University, people who have low levels of vitamin B12 in their blood have lower IQs than people with normal levels of the vitamin.
+According to a team that included researchers at the Friedman School of Nutrition Science and Policy at Tufts University, people with low levels of vitamin B12 in their blood have lower IQs than people with normal levels of the vitamin.
 The researchers also found that B12 is linked with higher cognitive performance in people whose vitamin levels are not yet low but are lower than optimal.

 Did the meat make us human?